 “Let’s celebrate the new and innovative work being done by Berlin’s culinary heroes, give them the inspiration and knowledge they are looking for and give people tons of delicious reasons to visit Berlin in the future”

-Additionally you can also join the Terroir Berlin Dinner on the day after, where each guest chef will pair with a local chef to prepare and present a dish.
-The resulting menu will be a one of a kind story of terroir-influenced cooking with international influence and locally sourced ingredients.
+Additionally you can also join the Terroir Berlin Dinner we’re hosting in collaboration with our friends at The Store Kitchen on Tuesday the 16th (SOLD OUT), where each guest chef will be paired with a local chef to prepare and present a dish.
+The resulting menu will be a unique once-in-a-lifetime story of terroir-influenced cooking with international influence and locally sourced ingredients.
 Christoph Geyler from Ernst (formerly of Rutz) will be curating a stunning wine list to match the food and this dinner will be a once in a lifetime opportunity.
 Find out more and buy tickets HERE.